 The coronavirus pandemic has transformed our lives.
 By changing the way we live, interact, and work, it has forced organizations to try new strategies.
 Covid-19 made remote workers indispensable for companies.
-Remote work is now the new standard, and tech employees are playing a crucial role in leading companies to success.
+Remote work with the help of remote work tools is now the new standard, and tech employees are playing a crucial role in leading companies to success.

 Because of tech workers’ high demand, tech salaries have significantly changed.
 There is a ‘before’ and ‘after’ the coronavirus outbreak.
 This article will provide you with a better idea of how tech salaries have been affected by the coronavirus pandemic.